jostmey/DeepNeuralClassifier/README.md

 ## Description

-See example scripts of a deep neural network coded from scratch.
+See example scripts of a deep, feed-forward neural network coded from scratch.
 No machine learning packages are used, exposing the underlying algorithms.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.

 In this example, the neural network is trained on the MNIST dataset of hand written digits.
 On the test dataset, the neural network correctly classifies XX % of the hand written digits.
 These are near state of the art results for a neural network that does not contain any information about the geometric invariances of the data.